-“This sentence doesn’t mean anything,” says Orelia Chan an associate director at Pure Search in Singapore.
+“This sentence doesn’t mean anything,” says Orelia Chan, an associate director at Profile Search and Selection in Singapore.
 “You’re better off stating which projects you worked on as a team and outline your contribution.
 And a better way of saying that you’re independent is by giving an example of when you worked without constant supervision.”

 “As an adjective on a CV, ‘innovative’ is fairly meaningless.
 If you have been genuinely innovative during your career, this should be highlighted as an achievement.
-‘Introduced a new forecasting process which increased accuracy by 25%’, for example,” says Lucy Allcard, a manager at recruiters Morgan McKinley in Singapore.
+‘Introduced a new forecasting process which increased accuracy by 25%’, for example,” says Lucy Allcard, a senior consultant at recruiters Black Swan Group in Singapore.

 “This is something that you see on CVs these days, and in most cases it's a waste of space,” says Allcard.
 “Phrases such as ‘passionate about compliance’ should be obvious if you're in that field.
 Save your 'passion' for interviews.”

-“I don’t know any hiring manager or recruiter who would look for this phrase in a CV, but it’s often there,” says a Hong Kong recruiter who asked not to be named.
+“I don’t know any hiring manager or recruiter who would look for this phrase in a CV, but it’s often there,” says a Hong Kong recruiter.

 “Putting a lot of energy into your career is admirable, but this phrase doesn’t clearly explain what you actually do with that energy,” says Matthieu Imbert-Bouchard, managing director of recruiters Robert Half in Singapore.
 “Describe a situation when you helped the bank by going beyond your job description.”